 Wilson-Garner Company does not actually perform any torque-tension testing.
 However, we have been supplying test bolts, nuts, and washers for over 35 years.
 We manufacture all of our test bolts, and we also stock test washers and test nuts.
 Many large OEMs have their own specifications for torque-tension tests that must be performed by suppliers.
 We stock parts for General Motors, Ford, Chrysler, and John Deere tests, as well as parts for tests based on ISO 16047.
 If there’s anything we might be able to help you with, by all means, let us know.

 Thanks for reading.
-This article was meant as an introduction to the subject, so if you’d like more information, we recommend taking a look at the ISO 16047 standard.
+This article was meant as an introduction to the subject, so if you’d like more information, we recommend taking a look at the ISO 16047 standard or individual OEM standards.